Kerchner’s

 generally taken to indicate that the two loci are close.

-Map - See Linkage Map and
+- See Linkage Map and Physical Map.

 Marker - An identifiable physical